 Do not respond to emails, texts or social media notifications that you can receive or are qualified for assistance.
 Call your mortgage servicer or landlord to discuss your situation.

-COVID-19 Housing and Homeless Services
+COVID-19 Housing and Homeless Services, ND Dept. of Human Services

-For information on COVID-19 from the State of North Dakota
+COVID-19 Resources, State of North Dakota